top of page

 Geological Formation

-Manuel Antonio National Park is located along Costa Rica's Pacific coastline, an area known for its diverse geological features.
+Manuel Antonio Park is located along Costa Rica's Pacific coastline, an area known for its diverse geological features.
 The park's landscape was shaped over millions of years through tectonic movements and volcanic activity, resulting in rich soils and varied terrain, including mountains, cliffs, and beaches.

 Marine Biodiversity

-The waters surrounding Manuel Antonio National Park are home to a rich array of marine life.
+The waters surrounding Manuel Antonio Park are home to a rich array of marine life.
 Coral reefs and seagrass meadows provide crucial habitats for a range of tropical fish, sea turtles, dolphins, and whales.
 The area is also a key nesting site for various seabird species.

-Turttle Manuel Antonio Park
+Sea Life of Manuel Antonio National Park

 Tropical Humid Forest